Schools: How To Book and FAQs

 Do you offer free adult places?

 Yes we do!
-We offer one free adult for every six playing children, and adults accompanying SEN children are also free of charge.
+We offer one free adult for every six playing children, and adults accompanying SEND children are also free of charge.

 Do you have any special offers?